-Pages that had been holding the top spot for years suddenly disappeared completely from Google’s SERPs.
+Pages that had been holding the top spot for years suddenly disappeared entirely from Google’s SERPs.
 Google had done something that no-one believed it ever would.
-It started to enforce its guidelines relating to “link schemes”.
+It started to enforce its guidelines relating to “link schemes.”

 Google is constantly looking for unnatural link patterns.
-That is, links which have clearly been built by the webmaster, usually, though not always, on a large scale, and often of low-quality.
+That is, links that the webmaster has clearly built, usually, though not always, on a large scale, and often of low-quality.

 To put it bluntly, Google doesn’t want you to build links to your own website, at least not links whose sole purpose is to improve your rankings.
-As you look through your own backlink profile, it’s important to be able to identify links that may be causing your site problems.
+As you look through your own backlink profile, it’s important to identify links that may be causing your site problems.
 If you do find any, deal with them accordingly.
-These include any links that Google would consider part of a “link scheme”.
+These include any links that Google would consider part of a “link scheme.”